Starius-Project/IUT/Tutorial/Eagle/TP_2019/IUT_Tutorial/Readme.md

  and two optocouplers (REF:4N35SM) to control a DSLR (camera).
 You can add led for status.
  Use a jack connector for DSLR (PG203J).

-Activate shutter with two buttons (two pins per button for connection on front panel) , Focus and take a picture.
+Activate shutter with two buttons (two pins per button for connection on front panel): Focus and take a picture.

 ## Dimensions